Calvi-class submarine: Pietro Calvi

 The first patrol during the Second World War was from Liguria to the Atlantic Ocean, and lasted from 3 July to 6 August 1940.
-After overhaul at La Spezia, Calvi sailed on 6 October 1940 for a second Atlantic patrol reaching Bordeaux on 23 October.
+After overhaul at La Spezia, Calvi sailed on 6 October 1940 for a second Atlantic patrol, reaching Bordeaux on 23 October.
 Calvi suffered storm damage during its third patrol off the British Isles from 3 to 31 December 1940.
 The fourth patrol was between the Canary Islands and the Azores from 31 March to 13 May 1941.
 Calvi sailed on 1 August 1941 for a fifth patrol off the Canary Islands.
 During the sixth patrol from 7 to 29 December 1941 Calvi, Finzi and Tazzoli rescued sailors of the sunken raider Atlantis.
 The seventh patrol was off Brazil from 7 March to 29 April 1942.
 Calvi sailed on 2 July 1942 for its eighth patrol.
 Calvi was rammed and sunk on 14 July 1942 by convoy SL 115 escort HMS Lulworth.
 Three officers and 32 sailors survived.

 Giuseppe Finzi

 Giuseppe Finzi (pennant number FZ) was launched 29 June 1935.
 The first war patrol was from Cagliari to the Atlantic, and lasted from 5 June to 10 July 1940.
 The submarine sailed on 7 September 1940 and passed the Strait of Gibraltar on 13 September for an Atlantic patrol to Bordeaux, France, on 29 September.
 Admiral Karl Dönitz visited Giuseppe Finzi on 30 September to welcome Regia Marina sailors to the German base.
 The third patrol near the British Isles from 24 October to 4 December 1940 revealed that the diesel engine air intake was too exposed for North Atlantic winter weather.
 The fourth patrol was near the Canary Islands from 10 March to 17 April 1941 and the fifth patrol was off Gibraltar in August.
 During the sixth patrol from 7 to 29 December 1941 Pietro Calvi, Giuseppe Finzi and Enrico Tazzoli rescued sailors of the sunken German commerce raider Atlantis.
 The submarine sailed for Operation Neuland on 6 February 1942 and returned on 31 March.
 She returned to the Caribbean Sea for an eighth patrol from 6 June to 18 August 1942.
 On 26 November 1942 Giuseppe Finzi sailed for a ninth patrol to Brazil; but mechanical problems required return to base on 10 December.
 The boat patrolled the West African coast from 11 February to 18 April 1943.
 Conversion to a transport submarine was never completed, and the boat was seized by the Germans on 9 September 1943 when Italy surrendered to the Allies.
-Renamed UIT21 in German service, she was scuttled at Le Verdon-sur-Mer on 25 August 1944 to prevent her capture by advancing Allied forces.
+Renamed UIT21 in German service, she was scuttled at Le Verdon-sur-Mer on 25 August 1944 to prevent her capture by the advancing Allied forces.